|

 sleeping she could not rest.
 This woman was suffering from depression

+after delivery, which is medically known as POST-PARTUM DEPRESSION.
 Contrary to what we think this is one of the commonest

 problems faced by a woman after her pregnancy.
 However not much is